-Least Material Condition is one of three features of size callouts in GD&T. The other two are Maximum Material Condition and Regardless of Feature Size.
+Least Material Condition is one of three features of size callouts in Geometric Dimensioning and Tolerancing.
+The other two are Maximum Material Condition and Regardless of Feature Size.
 All of these specify the condition that the part or feature must be in to apply the specified tolerance.

 Regardless of feature size as default

 When there is no callout to Maximum Material Condition or Least Material Condition, all parts default to regardless of feature size, meaning the geometric controls exist regardless of how large or small the part dimensions are.

 Learn GD&T at your own pace and apply it with confidence in the real world.Get GD&T Training